If there’s one party Seville is known for, then it’s the Feria de Abril or the April Fair.

 This Saturday night is also called the Noche del Pescaíto (Night of the Fish, because fish is traditionally eaten!)

-Manuel, the Flamenco Epicurean
+Manuel, the Sevillano and Flamenco Epicurean

 Besides his talents as flamenco maestro, his other talents manifest in culinary ways.
 Manuel gets busy cooking some typical food we eat during the festive season – tortilla, seafood.
 We’re lacking the pescaito though.